FAQ'S

 We have assembled the most common inquiries regarding the buildings, visiting and other topics.

-The Visitor Center has a museum with exhibits, gift shop, vending machine and public restrooms.
+The Visitor Center has a museum with exhibits, a gift shop, a vending machine, and public restrooms.
 The center is wheelchair accessible.
 When in use, the last actively used telescope - Dunn Solar Telescope - is open to the public on select days, at select times.
 Please call the Visitor Center at 575-434-7190 for more information.

 We have a small, main visitor parking lot.
 It can accommodate buses and RVs, but parking is first-come, first-served and may not be able to accommodate larger vehicles on busier days.